Reading Between the Lines: Modeling User Behavior and Costs in AI-Assisted Programming: A Taxonomy for Understanding Programmer- Interaction:

 \subsection{Creating the Taxonomy}

-\revision{Our objective is to create an extensive, but not complete, taxonomy of programmer activities when interacting with {\coderec} that enables a useful study of the interaction.} To refine the taxonomy of programmers' activities, we developed a labeling tool and populated it with an initial set of activities based on our own experiences from extensive interactions with \copilot (Figure \ref{fig:interface}).
-The tool enables users to watch a recently captured screen recording of them solving a programming task with \copilot's assistance and to {\em retrospectively} annotate each telemetry segment with an activity label. \revision{We use this tool to first refine our taxonomy with a small pilot study (described below) and then to collect data in Section {\ref{sec:user_study}}.}
+Our objective is to create an extensive, but not complete, taxonomy of programmer activities when interacting with {\coderec} that enables a useful study of the interaction.
+To refine the taxonomy of programmers' activities, we developed a labeling tool and populated it with an initial set of activities based on our own experiences from extensive interactions with \copilot (Figure \ref{fig:interface}).
+The tool enables users to watch a recently captured screen recording of them solving a programming task with \copilot's assistance and to {\em retrospectively} annotate each telemetry segment with an activity label.
+We use this tool to first refine our taxonomy with a small pilot study (described below) and then to collect data in Section {\ref{sec:user_study}}.

-The labeling tool (Figure~\ref{fig:interface}) contains three main sections: a) A navigation panel on the left, which displays and allows navigating between telemetry segments, and highlights the current segment being labeled in blue.
+The labeling tool (Figure~\ref{fig:interface}) contains three main sections: a) A navigation panel on the left, which displays and allows navigating between telemetry segments and highlights the current segment being labeled in blue.
 The mouse or arrow keys are used to navigate between segments. b) A video player on the right, which plays the corresponding video segments in a loop.
-The participant can watch the video segments any number of times. c) Buttons on the bottom corresponding to the CUPS taxonomy along with an ``IDK'' button and a free-form text box to write custom state labels.
+The participant can watch the video segments any number of times. c) Buttons on the bottom corresponding to the CUPS taxonomy, along with an ``IDK'' button and a free-form text box to write custom state labels.
 Buttons also have associated keyboard bindings for easy annotation.

-To label a particular video segment, we asked participants to consider the hierarchical structure of \cups in Figure \ref{fig:cups}.
-For example, in a segment where a participant was initially double-checking a suggestion and then wrote new code to accomplish a task, the appropriate label would be "Writing New Functionality" as the user eventually typed in the segment.
+To label a particular video segment, we asked participants to consider the hierarchical structure of \cups in Figure \ref{fig:cups}.\revision{ The hierarchical structure first distinguishes segments by whether a typing segment occurred in that segment and then decides based on the typing or non-typing states.} For example, in a segment where a participant was initially double-checking a suggestion and then wrote new code to accomplish a task, the appropriate label would be "Writing New Functionality" as the user eventually typed in the segment.
 In cases where there are two states that are appropriate and fall under the same hierarchy, e.g., if the participant double-checked a suggestion and then looked up documentation, they were asked to pick the state in which they spent the majority of the time.
 These issues arise because we collect a single state for each telemetry segment.